merps/f5-ts-sumo/README.md

 List of task to make the process my automated;

-- [ ] Create workflow for Jenkins/GitLab to deploy dashboard
+- [ ] Create work-flow for Jenkins/GitLab to deploy dashboard
-- [ ] Workflow improvements for DO/AS3/TS
+- [ ] work-flow improvements for DO/AS3/TS
 - [ ] Usage Instructions(?)